dohyunjohnkim2412/messages-application/README.md

 - **Method**: DELETE
 - **URL**: `/messages/{id}`
-- **Response**: Returns a success message or an error if the message doesn't exist.
+- **Response**: Returns a status code 200 if the message is successfully deleted.
+No content is returned.

 **H2 Database Console**